West Bottoms: Founding and early history

-In the early 1900s, many Serbian immigrants worked in the meat packing houses.
-Slavic immigrants founded the nearby historic neighborhood of Strawberry Hill, housing workers for the West Bottoms and the Fairfax District.
+In the late 1800s and early 1900s, immigrants from Eastern and Central Europe were recruited to work in West Bottoms meatpacking facilities due to strikes by local workers.
+These immigrants first settled in an area known as the "Strawberry Patch" near the meatpacking plants.
+Then, after the flood of 1903, they founded the nearby historic neighborhood of Strawberry Hill uphill from the "Strawberry Patch."
 Serbs founded St. George Serbian Orthodox Church on April 18, 1906.
 The community purchased two houses on North 1st Street.
 One was converted to a church and the other used as a parish home.
 The parish stayed in the West Bottoms until 1925.